-The component 'Other costs' includes other costs as outlined in the Expenses' section.
-Additionally, it includes costs incorporated in the value of investment funds in which the Fund participated during the reporting period.
+The component 'Other costs' includes other costs and fee sharing as detailed in the 'Expenses' section.
+Additionally, it includes costs that are embedded in the value of investment funds in which the Fund has participated during the reporting period.
 The ongoing charges embedded in the value of investment funds for this Participation Class during the reporting period are smaller than 0.01% (2023: <0.01%).

-3.10 Composition of investments
+3.9 Composition of investments